gossi/ember-command/README.md

 ```

 Extracting into functions is a good step to write maintainable code by
 applying separation of concerns.
-Functions are nice in a way thy are isolated and
+Functions are nice in a way they are isolated and
 work only with the parameters passed into them (unless the outer scope is
 accessed or a function is run within a specific object - yes `EmberRouter` I
 mean your parameter to